-Each of the 300 students named a scholar in the Regeneron Science Talent Search will receive a \$2,000 award.
-These awards will be mailed to Regeneron STS scholars in late Spring, upon completion and upload of a W9 Request for Taxpayer Identification Number to the Society's online payment portal.
+Each of the 300 Scholars will receive a \$2,000 award.
+These awards will be mailed to Regeneron STS scholars in late spring upon completion and upload of a W9 Request for Taxpayer Identification Number to the Society's online payment portal.